Billy1106/AuthTempNextGo/README.md

 ## What is this

-This is a template for an authenticated frontend/backend service using Firebase.
-It leverages NextAuth for session management and Firebase for user authentication, providing a robust foundation for building secure applications.
+This is a template for a frontend/backend/DB project that leverages NextAuth for session management and Firebase for user authentication.
+It uses JWT tokens to communicate with the backend and integrates MongoDB as the database through a repository layer.
+You can use mongo_test to verify the connection.
+Additionally, you can utilize Swagger to create a schema for frontend requests by generating the schema with Swagger, providing a robust foundation for building secure applications.

 ## How to use